 Flexibility and Performance of Parallel File Systems

-Many scientific applications for high-performance multiprocessors have tremendous I/O requirements.
-As a result, the I/O system is often the limiting factor of application performance.
-Several new parallel file systems have been developed in recent years, each promising better performance for some class of parallel applications.
-As we gain experience with parallel computing, and parallel file systems in particular, it becomes increasingly clear that a single solution does not suit all applications.
-For example, it appears to be impossible to find a single appropriate interface, caching policy, file structure, or disk management strategy.
-Furthermore, the proliferation of file-system interfaces and abstractions make application portability a significant problem.
+As we gain experience with parallel file systems, it becomes increasingly clear that a single solution does not suit all applications.
+For example, it appears to be impossible to find a single appropriate interface, caching policy, file structure, or disk-management strategy.
+Furthermore, the proliferation of file-system interfaces and abstractions make applications difficult to port.

 Citable with [BibTeX]